igrishaev/pg/doc/020-client.md

 ~~~

 Should an exception pop up the middle, the whole transaction ends up with
-ROLLBACK and the exception is re-thrown:
+ROLLBACK and the exception is rethrown:

 ~~~clojure
 (let [sql "INSERT INTO users (name, age) VALUES ($1, $2)"]